WE KNOW YOU’VE GOT SOME QUESTIONS.

 What should I bring?

-Definitely a sleeping bag, pillow/blanket, a towel, clothing for 3 days, bug spray, flip flops, a pair of jeans/pants for nighttime cooler temps, a hat/bandana, prescribed medication, sunscreen, and toiletries.
+Definitely a sleeping bag, pillow/blanket, a towel, clothing for 3 days, bug spray, flip flops, a pair of jeans/pants for nighttime cooler temps, a hat/bandana, a flashlight, prescribed medication, sunscreen, and toiletries.
 All Cabins are climate controlled, so we’re all good there, but no linens are provided.
 You are in bunk beds, as this is a youth camp.

 Suggested items to bring would be non-perishable snacks that you keep in your bunk in case you get hungry outside meal times, a journal, a game to share, a way to take pics.
 Many improvisers bring something from their home theatre to share (buttons, tshirts, etc.), and many people bring something that may bring others joy (an instrument, a puppet, a craft).
 Whatever else is dealer’s choice.